Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Background

-Figure~\ref{fig:synthetic}(c) illustrates the function extension and gradient pairing rules used to construct the discrete gradient vector field.
+\textbf{Gradient pairing and integral line tracing.} Figure~\ref{fig:synthetic}(c) illustrates the function extension and gradient pairing schemes used to construct the discrete gradient vector field.
 The scalar field $f$ is defined only on vertices: $f_i = 3$, $f_j = 2$, and $f_k = 1$.
-These values are recursively extended to higher-dimensional cells using Equation~\eqref{equation:discrete_value}.
+These values are recursively extended to higher-dimensional cells.
 For example, the extended function value of edge $ij$ is $F_{ij} = f_i + \epsilon f_j = 3 + 2\epsilon$, and for edge $ik$, $F_{ik} = 3 + \epsilon$.

 Based on the extended function $F$ of the original scalar field $f$, the discrete gradient field is constructed by pairing each $d$-dimensional cell $\alpha$ with the $(d{+}1)$-dimensional cofacet in $P_{\alpha}$ that has the smallest function value.
 For example, in Figure~\ref{fig:synthetic}(c), vertex $i$ is the highest-valued facet of both edges $ij$ and $ik$.
 Because $F_{ik} = 3 + \epsilon < F_{ij} = f_j = 3 + 2\epsilon$, edge $ik$ is the lowest-valued cofacet in $P_i$, and vertex $i$ is therefore paired with edge $ik$.